4 Feb 2014

 2014 Hugo & Campbell Awards

-We'll start with the Detcon 1 YA Fiction Award and the John W. Campbell Award and work our way through the 2014 Hugo Awards in the opposite order that they are listed in the WSFS Constitution at the February meetings, then take up the Retro-Hugos at the March meetings.
-Members are encouraged to discuss works they've seen/read/heard in the past year that they would recommend people nominate for these awards.
-The results of the club's discussions will be posted on the Hugo Awards Recommendations Community on LiveJournal.
+We started with the Detcon 1 YA Fiction Award and the John W. Campbell Award and worked our way through the 2014 Hugo Awards in the opposite order that they are listed in the WSFS Constitution at the February meetings, then took up the Retro-Hugos at the March meetings.
+Members were encouraged to discuss works they've seen/read/heard in the past year that they would recommend people nominate for these awards.
+The results of the club's discussions are posted on the Hugo Awards Recommendations Community on LiveJournal.

-Any member of BASFA can make Hugo Award recommendations, even if s/he is not eligible to actually nominate for the 2014/1939 Hugo Awards; however, any member of the 2013, 2014, or 2015 Worldcons as of the end of January 2014 is eligible to cast a 2014 Hugo Award nominating ballot.
-Even if you aren't eligible, please come help add your voice to the suggestions of other members on what you've read/heard/seen this past year that you think would be worthy of SF's top honors.
+Any member of BASFA could Hugo Award recommendations, even if s/he was not eligible to actually nominate for the 2014/1939 Hugo Awards; however, any member of the 2013, 2014, or 2015 Worldcons as of the end of January 2014 is eligible to cast a 2014 Hugo Award nominating ballot.

 The Bay Area Science Fiction Association is the local weekly science fiction social club that meets every Monday evening at 8:00 PM for discussion of any thing of interest to science fiction fans.
 Meetings are held at Coco's at 1206 Oakmead Parkway (at Lawrence Expressway), Sunnyvale, CA in the meeting room at the rear of the restaurant.
 Meetings usually start at 8:00 PM, but people arrive starting around 7:00 PM to socialize and dine before the meeting.